 “The pocket” is a u-shape area behind the offensive line of scrimmage that temporarily protects the quarterback on passing plays during football games.
 This u-shape space is a made-up area where the offensive line keeps defenders away from getting to the passer for a bit.
-So, what makes this area so important for a QB to stand in during a game?
-Here is the complete breakdown of what the pocket is in American Football.

-Why is the Pocket Important in American Football?
+Why is the Pocket Important in Football?

 The pocket is the offensive lineman’s protective bubble for the QB to throw the ball before a defender gets there.
 Having a good pocket presence means the QB can focus on their receivers while sensing where the defenders are.
 Having a lousy pocket presence means a QB is looking around at the defenders and not seeing open receivers down the field.